lh3/centos5-vm/README.md

 #### Installation and Usage

 1. Install [VirtualBox][vb].
-The VM was created on the [version 4.3.x][vb43], though the latest version 5.0 may also work.
+The VM was created on the [version 4.3.x][vb43], though the latest version 5.0 should also work.

 2. Install [Vagrant][vg].